Orlando Morgan: Composer

 Morgan was a prolific composer.
 Among his works were three cantatas, The Crown of Thorns, Zitella and The Legend of Eloisa; two song-cycles for four voices, In Fairy Land and Love Rhapsodies; more than 200 songs and pianoforte pieces; and a comic opera, Two Merry Monarchs.
 Dedicatees of his works included a wide range of performers including Wilhelm Backhaus, Clara Butt, Benno Moiseiwitsch, Landon Ronald and Myra Hess.
 The Times wrote of him, "though he manifested sensitiveness and good workmanship, he failed to awaken any lasting impression in original composition."
 Many of his songs were ballads, perhaps the best-known of which is "Clorinda", with a lyric by John Bledlowe.
 His short dance piece La bal poudre was chosen as one of ten test pieces for the Daily Express national piano playing competition in 1928.
 Other songs included "Fair Rosalind", "At Christmastide", "Before the Dawn", "My Gentle White Dove", "Where the Lotus Blooms" and "When Snowflakes Dance".

 Morgan's Two Merry Monarchs was the last Savoy opera, produced in 1910 by C. H. Workman.
 Morgan's contribution to the piece received generally negative reactions in the press.
 The Times pronounced the music "not very distinguished".
 The Sunday Times even hinted at plagiarism: "The music was tuneful in parts, sometimes strangely familiar."
 The Daily Telegraph was mostly critical, writing "the composer falls below the level of accomplishment one might have reasonably expected.
 There are numbers in the piece, however, which seem to point to his possession of a gift for facile melody. ...
 The scoring throughout is decidedly thin even for musical comedy."
 The Evening Standard and St. James, however, had some praise for the music, saying: "It is not extraordinary, but neither is it commonplace except occasionally.
 He does not write particularly well for the voice, but he has, generally, originality and is always melodious.
 Some of his songs, not the purely sentimental ones, are fresh, 'catchy', well-written and full of tune."
 The piece had one of the shortest runs of any Savoy opera, a total of 43 performances, after which it had another week's run at the Strand Theatre, a summer tour, and then disappeared.
 The score is considered to be lost.

 Family and death

 Morgan married the singer Annie Elizabeth Morley.
 The couple had two sons, Raymond and Cyril Douglas.
 Cyril became a City Freeman in 1920 and Principal Clerk of the Chamberlain's Office of the Corporation of London in 1946.
-Morley died in 1952, and Morgan died in London, aged 91.
+In later years, Morgan and his wife lived at 9 Harvard Court, Honeybourne Road, Hampstead.
+Morley died in 1952, and Morgan died four years later in London, aged 91.
 He was cremated at Golders Green Crematorium.